 Jicama is a root vegetable, traditionally grown in Mexico and Central America where it is native.
 Enjoy jicama (pronounced HEE kah mah or hee KAH mah) raw or cooked.
 It adds delicate sweetness and crunch to salads and stir-fries, but not many calories, making it a darling of health conscious gardeners and cooks.

 Produced on a vigorous vine growing up to 15 feet long, jicama (Pachyrhizus erosus) needs a trellis, but it can do dual duty to shade an arbor, porch, greenhouse, or shed through a long, hot summer.
-It requires a long growing season to produce the tasty underground tubers that are dug in fall.
+Growing jicama requires time, as a long growing season is needed to produce the tasty underground tubers that are dug in fall.

 Note: While we do not currently carry this variety, we offer this information for gardeners who wish to grow it.

 To give the jicama plant what it needs, choose a location in full sun where there is support for the growing vine.
 Start by setting transplants as soon as the weather and soil have warmed.